atilaromero/telegram-desktop-decrypt/README.md

   - .rawencrypted: decrypted unparsed file
   - .cache: The cache file (may be a JPEG, video, or any type of shared file).
   - .json: settings or metadata about the cache file.

+The .rawencrypted files are files that were decrypted but are still unparsed.
+Only some types of structure have parsing support.
+For those, .json or .cache files are produced too.